 We continued to MM 52 to the Russian River National Forest Service

 campground sign.
-The narrow paved road two miles back to the campground loops is
+A narrow paved road goes two miles back to the

 We passed two trailhead parking areas before reaching our campground